Should you start eating a bird’s food for an at-home snack or movie night munchies? Let us tell you more about it and leave it to you to decide.

 Sunflower seed popcorn is a type of popcorn that uses sunflower seeds instead of corn kernels.
 These popped seeds are not only a healthier option, but they provide a fun and nutritious snack as well.
 You can make it in various ways, such as using an air popper, stovetop method, or microwave.
 Just like popcorn, if you want to add extra flavors to the popcorn; you can do so by adding powdered spices or making it in butter.

 Sunflower seed popcorn is an excellent option for those looking for a healthier alternative to traditional popcorn.
-The popped seeds can be enjoyed as is, or they can be flavored with various seasonings.
 This type of popcorn is also perfect for those with nut allergies, as sunflower seeds are not considered nuts.
 Below are some of the potent benefits of sunflower seed popcorn:

 - Sunflower seeds are an excellent source of vitamins and minerals, including vitamin E, magnesium, and selenium.